Mary of Woodstock: Later life

-Trevet here quotes from Jesus' words in the Gospel of Luke (10:42), where Jesus good-humouredly defends Mary to her sister Martha.
-It is a somewhat daring use of the Gospel text, which was traditionally often applied the Virgin Mary.
+Here, Trevet quotes from Jesus' words in the Gospel of Luke (10:42), where Jesus good-humouredly defends Mary to her sister Martha.
+It is a somewhat daring use of the Gospel text, which was traditionally often applied to the Virgin Mary.

-Likewise because of Mary's status, several nobles who wished their daughters to take vows placed them into her custody.
+Likewise, because of Mary's status, several nobles who wished their daughters to take vows placed them into her custody.

 Mary died before 8 July 1332, and was buried in Amesbury Priory.
 After her death, John de Warenne, 7th Earl of Surrey, attempting to divorce Mary's niece Joan, claimed to have had an affair with Mary before he married Joan.
 If John's claim was valid, his marriage to Mary's niece would have been rendered null and void, but despite papal mandates for inquests to be made into the matter, the truth was never established.